WolV151/WolV151/README.md

 - 👋 Hi, I’m @WolV151, also known as Marin.
 - 👀 I’m interested in solving my issues with programming.
+I also love writing short stories and enjoy a bit of reading sometimes
-- 🌱 I’m currently a college student in fourth year.
+- 🌱 I’m currently a college student in fourth (final) year.
+I am planning to pursue an MSc in Cybersecurity after my BSc.